amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/#WOW2024 | Week 26 | Can you filter from a donut without highlighting the pie?.md

 * No scaffolding or secondary datasets

 What's awesome about this Viz:
-* A trick used to stop the slices of the Donut/Pie Chart from appearing, this trick uses a "Dummy" Sheet, with a Polygon mark placed as a floating opject in the dashboard, that will stop the donut slices from appearing.
+* A trick used to stop the slices of the Donut/Pie Chart from appearing, this trick uses a "Dummy" Sheet, with a Polygon mark placed as a floating opject in the dashboard, that will stop the donut slices from appearing from the preview, so this has to be tested in Preview only.
-* The Filter action Trick taht uses True/False Values to stop the donut sheet from highlighting.
+* The Filter action Trick that uses True/False Values to stop the donut sheet from highlighting, but that has been introduced several times before.

 [Link](https://public.tableau.com/app/profile/amira.salama/viz/WOW2024W26Canyoufilteradonutwithouthighlightingthepie/WOW2024W26#1) to my Viz